escuccim/mammography-models/ReadMe.md

 The models which performed well on Dataset 5 were retrained from scratch on Datasets 6 and 8 separately for both binary and multi-class classification.

-We had considered using transfer learning from VGG or Inception, but decided that the features of the ImageNet data were different enough from those of radiological scans that it made more sense to learn the features from scratch on this dataset.
-However, once a model had been trained successfully for multi-class classification, it was then retrained for binary classification with the weights initialized from the pre-trained model.
-This was done in two manners:

-1. Freezing the convolutional weights and just re-training the fully connected layers.
-2. Training all of the layers.

 A slightly modified version of VGG-16 was also trained as a benchmark.
 A full version of VGG-16 required more memory than we had available, so we made the following alterations to the architecture:

 1. The architecture was altered to accept 299x299 images as input